uchicago-cs/cmsc22000/website/hw/help.rst

 Getting Help on the Homework Assignments
 ========================================

-If you have any questions or get stuck on the lab assignments, there are two ways of getting help:
+If you have any questions or get stuck on the homework assignments, there are two ways of getting help:

 Slack
 ~~~~~

-We have a ``#course-labs`` channel on our Slack workspace that can be
+We have a ``#course-homework`` channel on our Slack workspace that can be
-used to ask questions about the lab assignments.
+used to ask questions about the homework assignments.
 However, to keep that
 channel tidy we ask that you follow a couple of conventions in this
 channel.